Historic Walking Tour

 Alpine’s Gem Show

-Alpine is host to an annual gem show on the third weekend in April.
+Alpine is host to an annual gem show on the third weekend in April, held at the Alpine Civic Center.
 This show runs Friday, Saturday and Sunday.
 Admission is free, and there are vendors from the Big Bend, from Mexico, and from the rest of the world offering you fascinating gems, mineral specimens, and jewelry.